I Choose: Music video

 The video for the song was directed by the band's lead singer and songwriter, Dexter Holland.
 The video takes place in an airport, where the band members depart from a taxi cab.
 While people are dancing, a skateboarder skates through.
 When his bag is checked, the x-ray sees a "ticking clock".
 Thinking that it is a bomb, a security guard chases him down only to open his bag and find a Flava Flav style clock necklace.
 This footage is spliced with footage of the band performing antics of their own (such as lead guitarist Noodles playing the solo on a conveyor belt) and performing in a completely different place where heavy winds blow trash into their equipment.

 On the Greatest Hits DVD, the band joked about the idea of making a video like this now, with the seriousness of airport security.
 The band considered it one of their best music videos.

 DVD appearances

-The music video appears also appears on the Complete Music Video Collection DVD.
+The music video also appears on the Complete Music Video Collection DVD.
 It was released in 2005.